 3. Aerobic – Provides energy for work done up to and beyond the first 2 minutes of work.

 And to be extra clear, and something that you need to keep in mind, is that as soon as you start exercising, all of these energy systems begin to work at the same time.
 However, certain energy systems are emphasized more than others depending on the sport.

-The ATP-CP energy system training is utilized when you are racing for a loss puck or engaging in an extremely intense battle in front of the net with a defensive player for example.
+The ATP-CP energy system training is utilized when you are racing for a lose puck or engaging in an extremely intense battle in front of the net with a defensive player for example.
 Interval training with high intensity sprints of short duration is the best way to train this system.
 These intervals should be around 3-10 seconds in length.